basic logo

 Reptiles and Amphibians

-Sounds of Eleutherodactylus (Syrrhophus) cystignathoides campi - Rio Grande Chirping Frog
+Rio Grande Chirping Frog -

-Click the play button or the speaker icon to listen to an mp3 sound file.
+Click the speaker icon to listen to an mp3 sound file.

 More Pictures of this frog and its habitat can be viewed here.

-This is a 7 second recording of a few distant calls of a Rio Grande Chirping Frog made on a September night at the edge of a field in Willacy County, Texas.
+sound This is a 7 second recording of a few distant calls of a Rio Grande Chirping Frog made on a September night at the edge of a field in Willacy County, Texas.
 A drone of insects that nearly drowns out the frogs can be heard in the foreground, and towards the end Gulf Coast Toads can be heard way in the background.
-This is a 23 second recording of distant calls of a group of Rio Grande Chirping Frogs made on a September night at the edge of a field in Willacy County, Texas.
-A drone of insects that nearly drowns out the frogs can be heard in the foreground along with an occasional close-up mosquito.

-This is a 34 second recording of distant calls of a group of Rio Grande Chirping Frogs made on a September night at the edge of a field in Willacy County, Texas.
-A drone of insects that nearly drowns out the frogs can be heard in the foreground along with an occasional close-up mosquito, and towards the end Gulf Coast Toads can be heard way in the background.
+sound This is a 34 second recording of distant calls of a group of Rio Grande Chirping Frogs made on a September night at the edge of a field in Willacy County, Texas.
+A drone of insects that nearly drowns out the frogs can be heard in the foreground along with an occasional close-up giant mosquito, and towards the end Gulf Coast Toads can be heard way in the background.

 Home Site Map About Us Identification Lists Maps Photos More Lists CA Snakes CA Lizards CA Turtles CA Salamanders CA Frogs